Step by Step Instructions

 Headline writing is an art unto itself.
 Try to follow these rules:

-- Do not start a headline with a conjunction (and, but, or, nor, for, so, yet), punctuation mark, a Roman or Arabic number, or an article.
+- Do not start a headline with a conjunction (and, but, or, nor, for, so, yet), punctuation mark, a Roman or Arabic number, or an article of speech (the, a or an).
 It screws up the archive functions.

-- Try to avoid using punctuation marks in headlines.
+- As a matter of fact, don’t use punctuation marks anywhere in headlines.
 They take up space you might need.

 - Use Headline Case (and read the Associated Press Headline Case Rules)